ijaaz/wix/responsibility.md

 11th Grade Benchmark: I understand and appreciate the importance of taking a leadership role for a group

+Taking a leader shipr role is good needed, if there was no leader, nothing would ever be done.

+Leaders help inspaire community, they help setting a tone they are the glue holding communities together, withough them there woudl be no community.
+A community starts with peiople and a leader, all with a common purplose, or interest.

+Leaders only com around when they are needed, because need is most powerful of nessiecityis, and because leadership is not totally inborn, pbur , instead, is something you gain.

+Anyone can be la leader, the qualities for a leader, is not inborn, but instead is learnedA.
+Charisma, a needed leadership quality, is something that can be inborn, but also can be gainedr , actually, many leaders are somewhat charismatic, but than gain an extra dose of charisma when they are leaders.

 ----> TO BE CONTINUED